EYE Filmmuseum Amsterdam – Delugan Meissl Architects

 The EYE Filmmuseum in Amsterdam is a museum and cultural institution committed to presenting, conserving, and promoting films and cinematography.

-EYE is located in the Overhoeks neighborhood, on the Amsterdam’s harbor, and is housed since 2012 in an iconic building designed by Austrian architectural firm Delugan Meissl.
+EYE is located in the Overhoeks neighborhood, on Amsterdam’s harbor, and has been housed in an iconic building designed by Austrian architectural firm Delugan Meissl since 2012.

 The institute is both a conservation center and an exhibition venue; its collection is composed of about 37,000 films, as well as photos, soundtracks, historical documents, and technical equipment, related to Dutch and international cinema.